amanichopra/ai-yoga-trainer/README.md

 #### Our results
 The best model configuration is the pretrained MobileNetV3 with 0.7 dropout rate.
 Predicting the testing data, it achieves 0.74 top-1 accuracy, 0.94 top-5 accuracy, 0.74 F1 score, 0.76 precision, 0.76 recall and 0.99 ROC AUC.
-Yoga, originating from ancient Indian philosophy, encompasses a holistic approach to physical and mental well-being, integrating postures, breathing techniques, and meditation.
-Central to the practice of yoga is the precise execution of various yoga poses or asanas, each designed to target specific muscle groups, enhance flexibility, and promote inner harmony.
-Traditionally, mastering these poses has relied heavily on the guidance of experienced instructors and years of dedicated practice.
-By leveraging state-of-the-art deep learning architectures, we aim to develop a robust system capable of accurately identifying and categorizing various yoga poses from input images or video streams.
-Such a system holds immense potential to revolutionize the way yoga is learned, taught, and practiced, democratizing access to expert guidance and personalized feedback regardless of geographical location or instructor availability.